luisao8/Online-Shop-Analytics/README.md

 This project was developed with the following technologies:
 * Python
 * Streamlit
-* Various data analysis libraries such as Pandas, NumPy, and Matplotlib
+* Various data analysis libraries such as Pandas, NumPy, Matplotlib, scipy, sci-kit, and more...

 ---